Selah Season | Purpose Life Church

 Choose Being Over Doing

 Leadership is rooted in identity, not activity.
-This season recalibrates the order — being first, then doing.
+This season recalibrates the order: being first, then doing.
+Every leader who enters Selah comes out with a cleaner sense of who they are before God.

 03